 Insisting she is “a simple person,” JoAnn’s description of the tragic experiences that formed her and her family – nothing less than matters of life and death – is a testament, instead, to the truth of William Faulkner’s famous quote: “I believe that man will not merely endure: he will prevail.
 He is immortal, not because he alone among creatures has an inexhaustible voice, but because he has a soul, a spirit capable of compassion and sacrifice and endurance.”

-JoAnn and James Ranton’s response to unimaginable loss over their lifetime together was to create something lasting that will endure – and not only endure, but give life to others.
+JoAnn and James Ranton’s response to unimaginable loss over their life together was to create something lasting that will endure – and not only endure but give life to others.
 JoAnn lost her husband James in February 2015 after a short but intense bout with cancer.
-She credits him as “the thinker” behind their endowment.
-They named these organizations as beneficiaries of the fund:
+Joann credits James as “the thinker” behind their endowment.

 - First UMC Waxahachie

 - Central Texas Conference (CTC) Center for Evangelism and Church Growth